opencadc/caom2service/argus/src/intTest/README.md

 - `icewind` (`icewind`) - to create the `caom2` schema and tables
 - `argus` (`argus`) - the service itself

-The configuration for the required services is documented in their GitHub repo.
+The configuration for the required services is documented in their corresponding GitHub repos.
 For `arugs` the minimum configuration that successfully run most of the integration tests consists of the following files in `/config`:
 - `argus.properties`:
     ```
     org.opencadc.argus.VosiCapabilitiesTest > testTokenAuth`